ksarisen/Cloudy/Cloudy-Blockchain/README.txt

 yarn global add ganache

 Open remix.ethereum.org, and clone our repository "https://github.com/ksarisen/Cloudy".
+You may need to set up a git personal access token, follow the instructions in Remix.
-Select the "Deploy and Run Transactions" tab, select environment "Dev - Ganache Provider", Ensure the "Ganache JSON-RPC Endpoint" in the pop up dialog matches "http://localhost:7545/" .
+In the "Solidity Compiler" tab, compile Cloudy-Blockchain/contracts/cloudy_contract.sol Select the "Deploy and Run Transactions" tab, select environment "Dev - Ganache Provider", Ensure the "Ganache JSON-RPC Endpoint" in the pop up dialog matches "http://localhost:7545/" .
+Click the orange Deploy button selecting cloudy_contract.sol

 This Cloudy-Blockchain workspace contains the following directories: